 - Translating a campaign

 - Creating an investigation

 - Triggering a campaign manually

+- Triggering campaigns via their API

 - Hierarchizing your infrastructure

 - Branding of campaigns

-Campaign
+• Campaign

-Campaign display compatibility
+- Campaign display compatibility - Maximum supported values

 Editing a campaign

 Once a campaign is created, you can reopen it in the Finder for editing.
 If the campaign has not been published yet, you can modify it entirely.
 On the other hand, if the campaign has already been published or retired, there are some restrictions with respect to the features of the campaing that you can modify.